Last updated 7 June 2021

-A community orchard can be found in a number of places including parks, schools, hospitals and housing estates.
+Community orchards can be found in parks, schools, hospitals and housing estates.
 They're looked after by local people and are a place to share knowledge and show how to live well in nature.

 Our aims for the orchards are to: